Granulomatous mastitis

 Granulomatous mastitis can be divided into idiopathic granulomatous mastitis (also known as granular lobular mastitis) and granulomatous mastitis occurring as a rare secondary complication of a great variety of other conditions such as tuberculosis and other infections, sarcoidosis and granulomatosis with polyangiitis.
 Special forms of granulomatous mastitis occur as complication of diabetes.
 Some cases are due to silicone injection (Silicone-induced granulomatous inflammation) or other foreign body reactions.

 Idiopathic granulomatous mastitis (IGM) is defined as granulomatous mastitis without any other attributable cause such as those above mentioned.
-It occurs on average two years and almost exclusively up to six years after pregnancy, usual age range is 17 to 42 years.
+It occurs on average two years and, almost exclusively, up to six years after pregnancy, usual age range is 17 to 42 years.
 Some cases have been reported that were related to drug induced hyperprolactinemia.
-Exceptionally rarely it has been diagnosed during pregnancy and in men.
+It has been exceptionally rarely diagnosed during pregnancy and in men.

 Primary presentation of any of these conditions as mastitis is very rare and in many cases probably predisposed by other breast or systemic conditions.
 Although granulomatous mastitis is easily confused with cancer it is a completely benign (non-cancerous) condition.
-Treatment is radically different for idiopathic granulomatous mastitis and other granulomatous lesions of the breast, so the precise diagnosis is therefore very important.
+Treatment is radically different for idiopathic granulomatous mastitis and other granulomatous lesions of the breast.
+The precise diagnosis is therefore very important.

 Symptoms

 Patients mostly present with a hard lump in one breast without any sign of a systemic disease.
-Other possible symptoms include nipple retraction, pain, inflammation of the overlying skin, nipple discharge, fistula, enlarged lymph nodes, in rare case peau d'orange-like changes.
-Presentation is mostly unilateral although a significant share of cases is bilateral, also in many cases contralateral or bilateral recurrences were documented.
-Several cases occurring together with fever, polyarthralgia and erythema nodosum were documented.
+Other possible symptoms include nipple retraction, pain, inflammation of the overlying skin, nipple discharge, fistula, enlarged lymph nodes and, in rare cases, peau d'orange-like changes.
+Presentation is mostly unilateral although a significant share of cases is bilateral.
+In many cases contralateral or bilateral recurrences were documented.
+Several cases occurring together with fever, polyarthralgia and erythema nodosum, were documented.

 Diagnosis

 Characteristic for idiopathic granulomatous mastitis are multinucleated giant cells and epithelioid histiocytes forming non-caseating granulomas around lobules.
 Often minor ductal and periductal inflammation is present.
-The lesion is in some cases very difficult to distinguish from breast cancer and other causes such as infections (tuberculosis, syphilis, corynebacterial infection, mycotic infection), autoimmune diseases (sarcoidosis, granulomatosis with polyangiitis), foreign body reaction and granulomatous reaction in a carcinoma must be excluded.
+The lesion is in some cases very difficult to distinguish from breast cancer and other causes such as infections (tuberculosis, syphilis, corynebacterial infection, mycotic infection), autoimmune diseases (sarcoidosis, granulomatosis with polyangiitis), foreign body reaction and granulomatous.
+Reaction in a carcinoma must be excluded.

 The condition is diagnosed very rarely.
-As the diagnosis is a lengthy differential diagnosis of exclusion there is considerable uncertainty about incidence.
+As the diagnosis is a lengthy differential diagnosis of exclusion, there is considerable uncertainty about incidence.
 It has been suspected that some cases diagnosed as IGM in developing countries may have other explanations.
 On the other hand, IGM is usually diagnosed only after complications and referral to a secondary breast care center so light cases may resolve spontaneously or after symptomatic treatment and thus never be diagnosed as IGM.
-As a completely pathogen free breast will be exceedingly rare even in completely healthy population there is also uncertainty when to consider pathogens as causative or as mere coincidental finding.
+As a completely pathogen free breast will be exceedingly rare even in a completely healthy population, there is also uncertainty when to consider pathogens as causative or as mere coincidental finding.